 It is easy to think that the difference between a startup business and a successful, profitable company typically boils down to time and experience.
-But, there are certain factors that play a big part in how those companies grew to be successful — things like developing the right offer, creating the best timing, having the right people, narrowing in on sharp focus, and being willing to put in intensely hard work just to name a few.
+But, certain factors play a big part in how those companies grew to be successful — things like developing the right offer, creating the best timing, having the right people, narrowing in on sharp focus, and being willing to put in intensely hard work just to name a few.

-Whether you own operate a family-run business or a rapidly evolving startup, there is always another milestone in sight.
-As a business owner you build your company to make an impact with your customers and communities, so you will always want to keep honing your craft.
+Whether you own operate a family-run business or a rapidly evolving startup, there is always another milestone insight.
+As a business owner, you build your company to make an impact with your customers and communities, so you will always want to keep honing your craft.

 “Everyone wants to live on top of the mountain, but all the happiness and growth occurs while you’re climbing it.” ― Andy Rooney, journalist